danieldiekmeier/memegenerator/README.md

 ``` bash
 $ python memegenerator.py memetype "Lorem Ipsum" "Dolor Sit"
 ```
-This used the second Argument as top caption, and the third as bottom caption.
+This uses the second Argument as top caption, and the third as bottom caption.

 The Memegenerator doesn't support more than three Arguments at the moment.